 Silk + Sonder is a subscription service that sends members guided monthly journals with prompts inspired by positive psychology, as well as gives them access to virtual programming for peer-to-peer support.
 “Silk + Sonder’s mission is to solve the emotional health epidemic for customers versus being a band-aid fix,” said Meha Agrawal, the company’s founder.
 “At its core, Silk + Sonder is a space for mindfulness, journaling, planning, tracking and creative expression all in one.”

-In addition to our favorite products from AAPI-owned brands, we’ve rounded up some businesses across various Shopping reader interests, including home, food, beauty and wellness.
-We asked each business below to confirm it meets the Census Bureau’s criteria of at least 51 percent AAPI ownership.
+In addition to our favorite products from AAPI-owned brands, we’ve rounded up some businesses we think you should know about across categories, including home, food, beauty and wellness.
+We asked each business below to confirm it meets the Census Bureau’s criteria of at least 51% AAPI ownership.
 While this list of AAPI-owned companies and products isn’t exhaustive, we aim to actively update this feature to help keep you informed about AAPI-owned companies worth considering.

 AAPI-owned home and kitchen brands

 - Anak Toy Kompany